 - Theatre trips to watch Macbeth and Jekyll & Hyde

 - BTEC Music trip to Zion Arts Centre

 Other annual holidays and trips include:

-Romania – Mr Murphy, Miss McCarthy, Mrs Mackenzie and a group of St Antony’s students once again helped in an orphanage in Sibiu, Romania in July 2016.
+Romania – Mrs Adderley, Mrs Doherty, Mr Derbyshire and a group of St Antony’s students once again helped in a school in Cornatel, outside Sibiu, Romania in July 2019.
 Many fund raising activities took place in order to take resources out to these children.
-Miss Adderley and Mrs Doherty are leading the project again this year another group of Year 10 students.
+Whilst at the school the staff and pupils worked with a large group of orphans and disadvantaged children.
+Mrs Adderley and Mrs Doherty are leading the project again this year with another group of Year 10 students.

 Alton Towers – those students with 100% attendance throughout the year are taken to Alton Towers during the end of the summer term at a greatly subsidised rate.

-Chateau Beaumont, France – The French department took a group of lower school pupils to Chateau Beaumont, Normandy during the May Half Term 2016.
-This is always a very popular trip with many fun activities and a chance to try frogs’ legs and snails.
+Chateau Beaumont, France – The French department took a group of lower school pupils to Chateau Beaumont, Normandy during the February Half Term 2019.
+This is always a very popular trip with many fun activities and a full day spent at Disneyland, Paris .

 Artesina, Italy – In December 2019 Mr Brownbill, Mr Speake, Mrs Harris, Mrs Doherty, Mrs Adderley and Mrs Stephenson all hit the slopes with a group of students from Yr8,9 & 10 .
 The school trip was an exciting opportunity for students to experience a new sport, as well as a new culture, form friendships and create fantastic memories, which we hope they will look back on fondly for many years to come.
 As it was such a success, Mr Brownbill will be leading on another trip for 2020.